 But how does DGL help acid reflux, exactly?
 It may soothe and protect the mucus membrane lining your stomach to relieve irritation, per the Journal of the Australian Traditional-Medicine Society study.

 And this DGL heartburn treatment isn't just the best licorice for acid reflux — it's possible that it may also help treat stomach ulcers, per Mount Sinai.
 However, more studies are needed in humans to better understand whether DGL can actually help with this condition.

 Talk to your doctor before trying any herbal supplement, as the FDA doesn't require these products to be proven safe or effective before they're sold, so there’s no guarantee that any supplement you take is safe, contains the ingredients it says it does or produces the effects it claims.

 If you notice any additional digestive symptoms besides heartburn — such as nausea, diarrhea, bloating or vomiting — it is important you discuss those with a doctor to see if there may be additional causes behind your acid reflux.

-For instance, Dykstra point out that sometimes gluten or lactose intolerance can cause digestive symptoms, including reflux.
+For instance, Dykstra says that sometimes gluten or lactose intolerance can cause digestive symptoms, including reflux.

-If you are having frequent, recurrent acid reflux or if your acid reflux is interfering with your quality of life, you should schedule a check-up with your doctor.
-Your doctor can help you determine what may be behind your heartburn and work with you to manage your symptoms.
+If you are having frequent, recurrent acid reflux or if heartburn is interfering with your quality of life, you should schedule a check-up with your doctor.
+Your doctor can help you determine what may be behind your symptoms and work with you to manage them.